Global Engagement > Student Resources > Study Abroad >

 Short-term programs normally take place during DePaul’s winter intersession, spring break or summer.
-Normally with short-term programs, the student takes a class at DePaul before and after the trip, and then travels with the professor and the rest of the students in the class, incorporating elements of the class into the experience.
+Normally with short-term programs, the student takes a class at DePaul and then travels with the professor and the rest of the students in the class, incorporating elements of the class into the experience abroad.

 Will it be more beneficial for my student to travel on a longer or shorter program?

 That depends entirely on what your student hopes to gain from the experience.
 Students looking for culture and language immersion tend to prefer longer programs, as they give the student time to adjust to their new surroundings.
-Normally students go with shorter programs if they are do not have space in their academic progress to leave DePaul for a full quarter or if they cannot be away from home for that length of time.
+Students often choose a shorter program if they are interested in studying one specific topic with a group of fellow students and a faculty member from DePaul or if they are not able to make a full quarter abroad fit with their academic or personal plans.

 Does my student need to speak a foreign language in order to study abroad?